 This is me:

-Occasionally, I surprise myself and bake bread (without a machine or a mix, thankyouverymuch) or make homemade jam and pickles .
+Occasionally, I surprise myself and bake bread (without a machine or a mix, thankyouverymuch) or make homemade jam and pickles.
 I even made my own cream cheese once and I am still alive to tell the tale.
-I blame it all on my hippie parents.

-Stay at Home Mom, or SAHM (or SHAM?) doesn’t really apply to me anymore.
-My little old blog started to make some money, which led to freelancing, which led to a “real” job as an editor…..
+I was a stay at home mom for a few years until this little old blog started to make some money, which led to freelancing, which led to a “real” job with a software company…..
 But you can read more about that on my professional website.
 I know, I’m all legit and stuff.

 Lets get back to the chicks.